KalumWH/arcgis-node/README.md

 # arcgis-node

-This sceript was made to made to automate the mapping of points into ArcGIS Online.
+This script was made to made to automate the mapping of points into ArcGIS Online.

 ## Requirements